Rogues History of Barbados

 Barbados is a very romantic island, and many weddings and honeymoons take place there.
 There are several excellent wedding coordinators who can take care of special day.
 Honeymoon packages are widely available at hotels.
 What could be more romantic than a stroll along the beautiful beaches, relaxing over a drink and meal with a gorgeous view of the ocean??
 Bring your special someone and enjoy romance in Barbados.
 Go to www.realholidays.com and ask them to arrange a romantic package for your enjoyment.

-Because of its stable political and economic climate Barbados has brought many offshore companies to its shores.
-It is a low tax haven for many companies and the skilled and productive work force in Barbados attracts foreign companies to set up there.
-For conferences etc Barbados is the perfect place.
-Many hotels provide conference facilities, and the Sherbourne Centre is another popular venue for conferences etc. For the business traveller, many hotels provide internet access, dataports in some rooms, fax and secretarial services.
+Because of its stable political and economic climate, Barbados has brought many offshore companies to its shores.
+It is a low tax haven for many companies and the skilled and productive workforce in Barbados attracts foreign companies to set up there.
+For conferences, etc Barbados is the perfect place.
+Many hotels provide conference facilities, and the Sherbourne Centre is another popular venue for conferences etc. For the business traveller, many hotels provide internet access, data ports in some rooms, fax, and secretarial services.

-Enjoy the beaches and various water related activities such as snorkelling, diving, coastal tours, submarine adventure etc.
+Enjoy the beaches and various water-related activities such as snorkelling, diving, coastal tours, submarine adventure etc.

 Take a swim with the turtles and get a close look at these fascinating creatures.

-Take an Island Safari and see areas which can only be reached by these jeeps.
+Take an Island Safari and see areas that can only be reached by these jeeps.
 Rent a car and explore the island at your own pace.
 Barbados has an excellent road system and with a good map in your car you can visit several places of interest.

 Go golfing, watch horse racing at the Garrison, cricket at Kensington or the smaller cricket pitches.